 - Add a whole garlic clove for garlic dills, or throw in some thinly sliced onions.

 - Change up the spices!
 Take a look at your spice collection and scavenge for whole spices: celery seed, mustard seed, whole cumin seeds, you get the idea.
+If you really like spicy pickles, try Korean pickles with lots of spicy gochugaru (Korean red pepper).

 They won’t last long because they’re so delicious!
 Seriously, though, you can keep these refrigerator dill pickles for a couple of weeks.
 If the brine starts to look cloudy, it’s probably time to throw them out.